ShibataLab/GW2015Workshop/_posts/2015-4-24-Prerequisites.md

   ![VB5](../images/VB5.png)

+* This will start Ubuntu operating system.
+The login password is **workshop** and the sudo password is also **workshop**.

-With this you have finished setting up the software environment for Linux.
+With this you have finished setting up the software environment for the workshops.

 ---

 ## Installing Matlab in Ubuntu

 The exercises for [Machine Learning]({{site.baseurl}}/ML) and [Motion Capture]({{site.baseurl}}/Mocap) workshops will be conducted in Matlab.
-For this, you will have to install Matlab on the Ubuntu virtual image.
+For this, you will have to install Matlab on the Ubuntu virtual image:

-For this follow these instructions:
-* Open a web browser and go to the Mathworks [website](http://jp.mathworks.com/) and create a mathworks account.
+* Open a web browser and go to the [mathworks website](http://jp.mathworks.com/) and create a mathworks account.

 ![Mathworks](../images/mathworks.png)